 Walter Faro is a Consulting Associate at Ethos, using qualitative and quantitative research to bring affirmation to the experience of underserved people within organizations with an emphasis on enabling opportunity.

 Walter believes in the potential that healing oneself has for contributing to healing within communities.
 As a writer and English teacher, he pursues language and narratives that embrace radical possibilities for relation and resist totalizing knowledge.
 As a person with a disability, specifically PTSD, he affirms the difference of what it’s like to occupy a specific body in space-time (and what happens when trauma and experience connect our bodies to moments in a personal and/or collective history).
 As a formerly homeless individual and high school dropout, he knows the power of community as a tool for overcoming gaps in knowledge and experience.

 Lisa Mei is a Marketing Intern at Ethos, helping to build and drive Ethos’ marketing strategy, especially as these initiatives relate to diversity, equity, inclusion, and belonging.

-Lisa is a rising senior at the University of Illinois at Urbana-Champaign, studying Advertising with a minor in Business.
+Lisa is a senior at the University of Illinois at Urbana-Champaign, studying Advertising with a minor in Business.
 She is passionate about brand strategy and content curation, and her interest in DEIB stems from her struggles with her own cultural identity.
 She is motivated to work towards creating change in underrepresented communities.

 Amalia is a junior at the University of Illinois at Urbana-Champaign studying Industrial/Organizational Psychology with a minor in Leadership Studies.
 She has a passion for DEI and wants to work either as a DEI consultant or DEI lead in the future.
 Since her sophomore year of high school, Amalia has been involved in organizations focused on racial equality such as Students Organized Against Racism and co-founded an organization called Evanston Fight for Black Lives.